 This course provides training in using the open-source statistical programming environment called R to accomplish 1) real-world, reproducible data analysis and 2) design and implementation of statistical simulations.
-The first part of the course introduces the logic of R's primary data structures and how to work with functions.
-The second part of the course covers tools and best practices for accessing, cleaning, and manipulating data.
-It also introduces the concept of reproducibility as a fundamental tenet of high-quality data analysis.
-The third section of the course introduces data visualization techniques and a selection of statistical models that are useful for data-analysis, including linear regression models and generalized linear models.
-Each section will also include content relevant to designing and implementing Monte Carlo simulation studies, which are an important tool for evaluating the performance of statistical estimation and inference procedures.
+In the first part of the course, we will learn to navigate in the R environment, read in data, and create graphical displays of data.
+We will also consider reproducibility as a fundamental tenet of high-quality data analysis.
+In the second part of the course, we will learn tools and best practices for accessing, cleaning, and manipulating data.
+In the third section of the course, we will take a dive into some of the logic and technical details of the fundamental data structures in R and how to work with these structures to create functions.
+In the final section of the course, we will consider how to design and program Monte Carlo simulation studies, which are an important tool for evaluating the performance of statistical estimation and inference procedures.